Academic Success Program

 Additionally, ASP staff keeps an ever-growing collection of reference materials and study aids for both first year and upper level courses.
 We are happy to discuss the pros and cons of specific study guides and will allow for their perusal during individual meetings.

-MSU Law offers several one-credit bar skills courses to 3Ls seeking a head start at practicing the types of multiple choice and essay questions that will be covered on the bar exam.
-ASP also provides access to the National Conference of Bar Examiners' practice question bank and offers a workshop on the Multi-state Performance Test (MPT).
+MSU Law offers a bar preparation course to 3Ls seeking a head start at practicing the types of multiple choice and essay questions that will be covered on the bar exam.
+ASP offers workshops to help students prepare for the bar exam.
 In addition, we’re always available for individual consultation with upper level students who have questions about the bar application process, commercial bar-prep programs, or bar study skills.